brickifyjs/brick/README.md

 __Brick.js is a LOW LEVEL API.__

-> Create, pack, repack, unpack, destroy, move and link objects for creating any library, framework or JavaScript application.
+> Create, pack, diff, repack, unpack, destroy, move and link objects for creating any library, framework or JavaScript application.

 * Built on a top Class system
 * Built-in middleware system